miloliveira/poly-client/README.md

 This project is currently in development.

 At this moment, once logged in, the user is able to create, edit, like and comment the posts.
-The user can also check his/her profile, and other user's too.
+The user can also check his/her profile and edit it, and check other user's too.

 If not logged in, the user is able to check the existing content, but cannot interact with it.
+Also, the user can check some content of other user's profiles.

 ## Next to come :hourglass:
-image uploading; user's recent activity; updating user profile; sharing content;
+user's post, like and comment activity; sharing content;

 ## Installation and Setup Instructions :computer_mouse:

-Clone down this repository.
+Clone down this repository and the [server's repo](https://github.com/miloliveira/server) too.
 You will need `node` and `npm` installed globally on your machine.

 Installation: